Psychics

 or manipulate extradimensional energies to achieve supernatural effects,

-psychics manifest their abilities via the power of their own minds.
+Psychics manifest their abilities via the power of their own minds.

-However, some psychics have the ability to perceive or cross into other dimensions.
+However, some Psychics have the ability to perceive or cross into other dimensions.

-For instance, though it is a very rare ability some psychics are able to teleport,
+For instance, though it is a very rare ability some Psychics are able to teleport,

 typically by connecting two points in their dimension by intersecting with some

 other non-adjacent dimension.
-Similarly, many espers (psychics with extra sensory perceptions)
+Similarly, many espers (Psychics with extra sensory perceptions)

 can perceive into nearby dimensions or